AvePoint/cloud-api/docs/docs/Use AvePoint Graph Modern API.md

-# Use AvePoint Graph Modern API
+# Use the AvePoint Graph Modern API

-Welcome to AvePoint Graph Modern API, your gateway to accessing and managing AvePoint Confidence Platform with efficiency and security.
+Welcome to the AvePoint Graph Modern API, your gateway to accessing and managing the AvePoint Confidence Platform with efficiency and security.
 This API is designed to streamline your data management and backup monitoring processes, providing IT professionals with robust tools and insights.

 ## Authentication and Authorization